double16/MidlandCode-C1-Java/03 - Spring Boot/Lesson/06 - Angular.md

 ## API Endpoints

-You'll need to code to your front end to use the endpoints you've created with `@RepositoryRestController` and `@RestController`.
+You'll need to code to your front end to use the endpoints you've created with `@RepositoryRestResource` and `@RestController`.
 Do not include `http://localhost:8080` or you'll have issues later when deploying to a server that is using a different host and/or port.
-If `http://localhost:8080/people` is your endpoint, use `/people`.
+If `http://localhost:8080/api/people` is your endpoint, use `/people`.

 ## Build Integration